 Cuyahoga Valley National Park

-Check out our video about our visit to northern Ohio that includes Cuyahoga Valley National Park, Barn Quilts and Covered Bridges auto tours while we were staying at Thousand Trails Kenesee Lake.
+✰ PRO TIP ✰ Check out our video below that tells about our visit to northern Ohio that includes Cuyahoga Valley National Park.

 Isle Royale National Park

-Far from the hustle bustle, it’s the perfect place to heighten your birding, hiking, and kayaking experiences.
-And if you’re into scuba diving, there’s dive sites in the lake include several shipwrecks.
+And if you’re into scuba diving, there’s great dive sites in the Lake; including intriguing shipwrecks.

-But for hiking enthusiasts, the 40 mile Greenstone Ridge Trail links the Windigo Harbor in the west and Rock Harbor in the east.
-The 19th-century Rock Harbor Lighthouse has a small museum.
-And, speaking of lighthouses, there are two other lighthouses at Isle Royale; Menagerie Island Light, Rock of Ages Light and Passage Island Light.
-However, they are not accessible by foot.
+And speaking of lighthouses, there are two other lighthouses at Isle Royale National Park; Menagerie Island Light, Rock of Ages Light and Passage Island Light.
+However, these Great Lakes lighthouses are not accessible by foot.

 Indiana Dunes National Park

-For recreation, summer is the perfect time to hike along the 50 miles of the Park’s hiking trails peppered within its’ 15,000+ acres.
-Or you can ride your bicycle on the Calumet bike trail (9.2 miles) and Porter Brickyard bike trail (7 miles)
+For outdoor recreation, summer is the perfect time to hike along the park’s 50 miles of hiking trails that pepper the 15,000+ acres.

-If you’re up for a hiking challenge, check out Diana of the Dunes.; the story of how Alice Mabel Gray hiked and lived in the dunes on her own in an abandoned shanty for over 9 years in the early 1900s and took an interest in the history, ecology, and preservation of Indiana Dunes.
+If you’re up for a hiking challenge, check out Diana of the Dunes.
+It tells the story of how Alice Mabel Gray hiked and lived in the dunes on her own in an abandoned shanty for over 9 years.
+Living in the early 1900s, she took an interest in the history, ecology, and preservation of Indiana Dunes.

-Camping at Indiana Dunes National Park consists of 66 camp-sites; 53 drive-in campsites and 13 walk/carry-in sites.
+Camping at Indiana Dunes National Park consists of 66 camp-sites; 53 drive-in campsites and 13 hike and carry-in sites.